ccallahan45/CallahanMankin_ENSOEconomics/README.md

 # Persistent effect of El Niño on global economic growth

-Replication code and data for "Persistent effect of El Ni\~{n}o on global economic growth," by Christopher Callahan and Justin Mankin, published in _Science_, May 2023.
+Replication code and data for "Persistent effect of El Niño on global economic growth," by Christopher Callahan and Justin Mankin, published in _Science_, May 2023.

 If you have questions or suggestions, contact Chris Callahan at _Christopher.W.Callahan.GR (at) dartmouth (dot) edu_.